Disappearance of Brandon Swanson: Disappearance

 Swanson left Canby for the 30 mi drive home before midnight.
 Just before 2 a.m., he called his parents on his cell phone, telling them he had driven his Chevrolet Lumina off the road and into a ditch from which he could not remove the car.
 He was not hurt and asked them to come to where he was and pick him up.

 Annette and Brian Swanson got in their pickup truck and drove out to where they thought he was, keeping him on the phone despite occasional hangups and drops.
-Brandon stayed with his car and tried to signal them by flashing his lights on and off, but they saw nothing.
-Nor did he see them do the same.
+Brandon stayed with his car and tried to signal them by flashing his lights on and off, but they saw nothing, nor did he see them do the same.

 Brandon finally gave up and told them he was leaving the car to walk toward lights he could see that led him to believe he was near Lynd, a small town roughly 7 mi southwest of Marshall.
 He told his father to head for the parking lot of a local bar and wait for him there.
 Brian began driving there, talking to his son as he did.

-Shortly after 2:30 a.m., 47 minutes into the call, Brandon suddenly interrupted himself on the phone and said "Oh, shit!"
+Shortly after 2:30, 47 minutes into the call, Brandon suddenly interrupted himself on the phone and said "Oh, shit!"
 He was silent for the remainder of the call, until his parents hung up and made multiple attempts to call him back.
 Brandon has not been seen or heard from since.